 Kotor is one of the most beautiful places in Montenegro.
-When I think of Kotor, I think of the dramatic fjord landscape, the Italian ice-cream and swimming in the bay.
-Kotor is perfect, even though in the summer months you have to deal with the large amount of tourists from the cruise ships.
-Yet, I was more annoyed by the cruise ship tourists in Dubrovnik than in Kotor.
-Most cruise ships also stayed in the bay for a couple of hours and then sailed on.
-Furthermore, I totally understand why they choose to stop here.
-Kotor is stunning!
+When I think of Kotor, I think of the dramatic fjord landscape, the Italian ice-cream, and swimming in the bay.
+Kotor is perfect, even though in the summer months you have to deal with the cruise ship tourists.
 I spent five days in this city and I saw it as an ideal base for discovering Kotor and the rest of the bay.
-Today I will tell you about 7 things to do in and around Kotor.
+In this blog post, I am sharing 7 great things to do in and around Kotor.

 1. Stari Grad

 The Stari Grad is stunning.
 Set at the foot of a rocky mountain and enclosed by a city wall.
 The old center of Kotor was built between the 12th and 14th century and has been an UNESCO World Heritage site since 1979.
 There are many churches located in the Stari Grad.
 My favorite is the small church of Sveti Luka at Piazza Greca.
 No one knows whether it is a Catholic or Orthodox church.
 Both religious groups have agreed to use the building for their services.

 Stari Grad feels like a maze, but I loved it.
 Aimlessly wandering around is the best way to discover new places.
 I also saw many ice cream shops and pasta & pizza restaurants.
 This is a culinary heritage of the centuries of Italian domination of the city by the republic of Venice.